 The climate is changing.
 Retreating glaciers; rising sea levels; hotter and more acidic oceans; and more frequent, stronger storms: all of these changes can be traced to an increase in the earth’s average temperature, which is about 2°F higher today than it was near the turn of the twentieth century.

-But the consequences of climate change are more complicated and connected than a simple list of weather events implies.
+But the consequences of climate change are more complicated and connected than what a simple list of weather events implies.
 For example, floods caused by rising sea levels can destroy infrastructure and displace communities, exacerbating issues like poverty, instability, and migration.

 For at least five thousand years, sea levels were more or less stable.
 But since the end of the nineteenth century, average sea level has risen about eight inches, and it is rising faster now: roughly one-third of that increase has happened in the past twenty-five years.

 So why are sea levels rising?
 A major factor is glacier melt, and scientists are particularly concerned about Greenland’s melting.
 Eighty percent of Greenland is covered by an ice sheet, or large area of land covered in glacial ice.
-It’s one of only two in the world.
-(The other is Antarctica.)
+It’s one of only two ice sheets in the world.
+(The other is in Antarctica.)

 Melting is not normally cause for alarm.
 It is a seasonal process: ice sheets melt in the summer, and then typically regain their mass through water that refreezes in the winter.

 How does climate change affect the cycle of ice melting?

 Here is how the process of melting and refreezing has looked for thousands of years:

 But climate change has interrupted this process.
 Exposed to warmer weather for a longer portion of the year, Greenland is now experiencing a longer melt season than normal, which means it is shrinking.
 Think of it as a receding hairline: hair still grows, but not quickly enough to outpace hair loss.